swesterfeld/spectmorph/docs/manual.md

 : By default, each instrument is played from start to the end, possibly using the loop that was defined.
 However it is possible to use *Custom Position* as play mode, then the offset in the instrument position can be controlled using a parameter (like Control #1), LFO or similar.
+The range of the positions that are used during replay can be defined by setting the loop start and loop end parameters in the instrument editor.

 Formants